Brügger, Brücker, Brugger, Brucker

 2? ………………. – » – (3)-2-16

-Michael Berger is a genealogist from Switzerland, who also believes that Andreas Brügger (born 1666 in Switzerland) is the father of Andreas Andreasen Brügger (ca. 1697-1753).
-He sent me this message:
+Michael Berger is a genealogist from Switzerland, who also believes that Andreas Brügger (born 1666 in Switzerland) is the father of Andreas Andreasen Brügger (born about 1697,

 «Mit der Familie Brügger von Maienfeld habe ich mich vor einiger Zeit beschäftigt.
 Meine Aussage, dass Andreas Brügger, geboren am 22.
-März 1666 in Maienfeld, ein Sohn von Johann Friedrich Brügger ist, gründet in einem Eintrag in einem Rechnungsbuch, das von Johann Friedrich Brügger persönlich stammt und in welchem er seine Kinder aufgeführt hat.
+März 1666 in Maienfeld, ein Sohn von Johann Friedrich Brügger ist, gründet in einem Eintrag in einem Rechnungsbuch, das von JJohann Friedrich Brügger persönlich stammt und in welchem er seine Kinder aufgeführt hat.
 Das Buch befindet sich unter der Signatur PBS HE2, Nummer 30069 im Familiearchiv von Sprecher zu Maienfeld.

-Freundlichen Grüssen, Michael Berger, Salez» (Michael Berger’s mother was born Brügger.)
+(Michael Berger’s mother was born Brügger.)

 Andreas Andreasen Brügger was Capitaine des Armes, which means he was responsible for weapons, especially heavier weapons.
 Later Capitaine des Armes was called non-commissioned officer.